Chimera uses apk-tools

 extra software unsuitable for main

-# apk add chimera-repo-contrib
+# apk add chimera-repo-user

 Afterwards simply refresh your indexes.